-Judge homers, leaves early in Yanks’ 9-6 win over Braves
+Judge homers, leaves early in Yankees’ 9-6 win over Braves

 UP NEXT

 RHP Masahiro Tanaka (0-0, 1.17) is slated to face the Braves after pitching five shutout innings against Tampa Bay in his previous outing.
-Atlanta’s plans are unclear after using Wilson on Tuesday.
+RHP Huascar Ynoa (0-0, 3.86) will open a bullpen game for Atlanta.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner